eyalz800/vimrc/README.md

 * Commands to search for files:
 ```
 <C-p> - Search for a file name.
+<C-]> - Search for a file name, filter common source files as determined in `.vimrc`.
 ```

 * Commands to search for code: